AImissq/tunnelMe-HowTo/README.md

 if localtunnel won't punch thru say a gsm/mobile F/W box/isp or you are using DNSmasque/netshare on a LAN then try this - it works

 http://serveo.net/blog/remote-access-to-ssh-servers-using-serveo

+This is another free solution, albeit no option for a custom domain, nut works well http://localhost.run/